-The School maintains individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the general fund and capital outlay fund, both of which are considered to be major funds.
+The School maintains individual government funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures and changes in fund balances for the general, special revenue, and capital outlay funds, all of which are considered to be major funds.

-The School adopts an annual appropriated budget for its operations.
-Budgetary comparison statements with required notes have been provided to demonstrate compliance with this budget and can be found on pages 27 through 29 of this report.
+The School adopts an annual appropriated budget for its funds.
+Budgetary comparison schedules have been provided to demonstrate compliance with this budget and can be found on pages 26 to 29 of this report.

-The basic governmental fund financial statements can be found on pages 10 - 13 of this report.
+The basic governmental fund financial statements can be found on pages 10 - 14 of this report.

-Agency fund.
+Agency Fund.
 In addition, the School has one agency fund which is a student activity fund.
 This fund is formed for educational and school purposes.
 The agency fund financial statement can be found on page 14 of this report.
 The assets and liabilities of this fund are not included in the government-wide statement of net position.